plabayo/rama/rama/README.md

 rama is a proxy framework using Tokio written purely in Rust, it's services all the way down.

+> The name "ラマ (rama)" is Japanese for llama, the mascot and spiritual inspiration of this proxy framework.

 ```
 ┌────────────────────────────────────────┐      ┌──────────────────────────────────────┐
 │inbound                                 │      │outbound                              │